Naval Special Warfare Group 3

-Naval Special Warfare Group 3 (NSWG-3), based at the Naval Amphibious Base Coronado in California, was one of six constituent formations of the United States Naval Special Warfare Command.
+Naval Special Warfare Group 3 (NSWG-3), based at Naval Amphibious Base Coronado in California, was one of six constituent formations of the United States Naval Special Warfare Command.
 Until 2008, NSWG-3 was composed of two SEAL Delivery Vehicle Teams: SDVT-1 in Pearl Harbor and SDVT-2 in Little Creek.
 In 2008, SDVT-2 was disestablished and merged into SDVT-1, which was then now headquartered in Pearl Harbor and operated detachments in Pearl Harbor and Little Creek.
 SDV Teams are SEAL teams with an added underwater delivery capability.
 SDVT-2 was reactivated on 8 March 2019.
 NSWG-3 was deactivated alongside NSWG-10 in August 2021 and replaced by Naval Special Warfare Group 8 which took in all units previously under NSWG-3 and NSWG-10.

 Naval Special Warfare Group 3 Introduction

 Naval Special Warfare Group 3 was one of the principal groups responsible for the organization’s leadership and deployment of United States Navy SEALs.
 The word SEAL is an acronym that stands for SEa, Air, and Land.
 This is named for the principal domains of operation that SEALs operate in.
 As the United States Navy’s primary special operations force it is imperative that they are highly functional in any terrain as they carry out the unconventional warfare missions that they are tasked with.
 There were many elements of Naval Special Warfare Group 3 that proved to be pivotal to the security of the United States.
 Such facets of Naval Special Warfare Group 3 included training, technology, and allies.